The Bull Shoals Field Station consists of two properties:

 A pavilion provides fresh-air cover from sun and rain.
 It is furnished with seven picnic tables and benches around the perimeter.
 There is also a large fire pit with a grilling grate adjacent to the pavilion.
 Where possible the field station has two firewood racks staff attempt to keep filled for visitor use.

 Part of an old stone shed on the property has been remodeled to serve as an office and wet lab and provides maintenance storage.
 The office has a desk with basic office supplies and two bunks as an additional sleeping area.
 The wet lab is set up with an assortment of equipment and materials.
 And the maintenance closet contains maintenance and landscaping tools.

 The classroom building has space for seating with or without tables for group use.
 There is enough seating for up to 40 people and various equipment available for presentations, educational demonstrations, sampling, etc.

 The new Ozarks Education Center (OEC) opened in summer 2021.
 It consists of a common room building with a bunkroom and shower house in an adjacent building separated by a dogtrot.
 There are also three cabins easily accessible from the main building.

 Common room and kitchen

 The common room is a large open space that can accommodate up to 60 people in chairs or 40 around tables.
 It features a wall-mounted TV for presentations and additional electronic equipment in a storage area behind the TV.
 Adjacent to the open space is a fully equipped kitchen, and behind the kitchen is an office, storage room, and two restrooms.

 Bunkroom and shower house

 There are three cabins with four bunks per cabin for a total of 12 bunks.
-Each cabin also includes a desk, shelves, and under-the-bed storage.
+Each cabin also includes a desk and shelves.